Join Us — Frequently Asked Questions

 When and where does the choir perform?

 Generally within a 30 mile radius but occasionally concerts will be given further afield.
-12 to 14 concerts are performed a year but other singing occasions can take place, for example for weddings or promotional events.
-This includes two annual concerts on consecutive evenings and another two concerts prior to Christmas following the same pattern.
+7 to 10 concerts are performed a year but other singing occasions can take place, for example for weddings or promotional events.
+This includes an annual concert and two very popular Christmas concerts which are something of a traditional in the town.
 The choir has carried out major tours to East and West Canada, Germany, Austria and Eire.

 How many choristers are there currently?